TheCoderGuru/random_quote/README.md

-# random-quote
+# random_quote_ts

-generates a random quote from a database of quotes
+generates a random quote from a finite list of quotes.

 <br>
 <br>